stripe/stripe-connect-furever-demo/README.md

 ## Preview components

 By default, preview components are turned off in this repository.
-If you'd like to enable them, make sure to request access to them for your platforms in [the stripe doc site](https://docs.corp.stripe.com/connect/supported-embedded-components).
+If you'd like to enable them, make sure to request access to them for your platforms in [the Stripe doc site](https://docs.stripe.com/connect/supported-embedded-components).
 You can then add this variable to the .env file to activate these components.

 ```
 NEXT_PUBLIC_ENABLE_PREVIEW_COMPONENTS=1